ronaldbosma/blog/content/blog/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 The first task will create the release version of the package.
 The generated nupkg file will be created in the folder `packages/releases` of the artifact staging directory.
 The `nobuild` input is set to `true`.
 Meaning this task will not build the solution again.

 The second task will create the prerelease version of the package.
 The output will be generated in the `packages\prereleases` folder.
-Allthough this task looks similar to the release version there are two differences.
+Although this task looks similar to the release version there are two differences.

 First of all.
 Using the `buildProperties` input we're adding the build number to the version of the package.
-Anything specified in the version suffix will be added after the version prefix, seperated by a -.
+Anything specified in the version suffix will be added after the version prefix, separated by a -.
 E.g. if the version prefix is `1.2.0` and the build number is `20190820.1`.
 Than the version of the package will be `1.2.0-20190820.1`.

 The second difference is that the `nobuild` input is not specified.
 To add the version suffix to the package a build is necessary.
 Because of this, the order of these two tasks is also important.
-If you create the prerelease version first and than the release version (and have `nobuild` set to `true`), the release version assemblies will have a product version containing the prerelease suffix.
-So the product version would be `1.2.0-20190820.1` instead of `1.2.0`.
+If you create the prerelease version first and then the release version (and have `nobuild` set to `true`), the release version assemblies will have a product version containing the prerelease suffix.
+The product version would be `1.2.0-20190820.1` instead of `1.2.0`.

 The last step in the build stage is to publish the packages as an artifact of the pipeline.
 Making it possible to access them in subsequent stages.
 Add the following task to create a packages artifact in the pipeline.